Our Values

 Support Agency and Growth

-We believe behavioral health and social services can and should expand self-determination and promote healing, growth, and joy.
+We believe behavioral health and social services can and should expand self-determination, healing, connection, and growth.

 • Invest in and protect the wellbeing of the helpers

-• Equip social service providers to understand, engage, and support people impacted by trauma or behavioral health issues
+• Equip providers to engage and support people impacted by trauma or behavioral health issues

 • Advance affirming, person-centered services

-• Cultivate our personal and collective capabilities for learning, growth, and healing
+• Cultivate personal and collective capabilities for learning, growth, and healing

 • Build skills for self-determination